foxhoundsk/foxhoundsk.github.io/content/posts/multi-dimentional-body-cleanse.md

 Leaving the Multi-dimensional body contaminated is not good in many aspects, e.g. luckiness [1], health [2].
 Plus, once you've experienced the state that the Multi-dimensional body is clean, you often times don't feel good when having contamination.

-The Multi-dimensional body can be cleaned through, for example, take a shower.
+The Multi-dimensional body can be cleaned through, for example, taking a shower.
 And there exists a more practical way, which is casting a decree.
 Specifically, the decree can be:

 > Resonate with The Divine Source (3 times), I channel the light of lucent clear and the light of cyōng nuǎn to my Multi-dimensional body, clean all the black magic, viruses, negative energy, cut off the negative connections, GaNaKuKu, GaNaKuKu, GaNaKuKu...